nm-z/Python_GUI_TS1500_Probe-B/README.md

 ## Development Steps

 1. Set up hardware connections and test individual components
-2. Implement device communication for each sensor and the NanoVNA-H
+2. Implement device communication for each sensor and the Mini-VNA Tiny
 3. Develop data acquisition and synchronization routines
 4. Create GUI for real-time data display and system control
 5. Implement logging and data export functionality